PrimaMateria/blog/primamateria-blog/content/neovim-nix.md

 (builtins.map (configs: sourceConfigFiles configs) [ vim lua luanix])
 ```

-The new function `nixFiles2ConfigFiles` takes a `dir` argument, and returns
+New function `nixFiles2ConfigFiles` takes a `dir` argument, and returns (similar
-(similar like for `scripts2ConfigFiles`) a list of full paths to config files
+like for `scripts2ConfigFiles`) a list of full paths to config files located in
-located in the nix store.
+the nix store.

 The implementation maps every file found in the provided directory to a separate
-package - one single text file.
-The name of the package is obtained by removing
+package - one single text file in nix store.
+The name of the package is obtained
-the `.nix` suffix, so the `nvim-lspconfig.lua.nix` will become
+by removing the `.nix` suffix, so the `nvim-lspconfig.lua.nix` will become
 `nvim-lspconfig.lua`.
 And the content of the text file package is the string
 returned by the function in the luanix configuration.